edbury/gremlin-camp/src/site/notes/blooms/perennial/moonrise/Year 2 - Winter - Trait Vote.md

   - ***Dexterity of the Cat (CO) (William)***
   - Keen Taste (DT) (Edbury)
   - Artful Dodger (DT) (Jim)
+- Reputation
+  - "Who Stole the Tears of the Sea" - 3D Infamous (William)

 ## The Doorkeeper